Sickle Cell Association of Uganda

 • Gallery

-"Sickle cell does not belong in the closet!"
+"Sickle Cell Disease does not belong in the closet!"

 Picture

-One of the greatest Ugandans who ever lived was Philly Bongoley Lutaya who in his own words gave Aids “a face".
-Taking on his philosophy is Ruth Nankanja a sickle cell patient.
+One of the greatest Ugandans who ever lived was Philly Bongole Lutaya who in his own words gave Aids “a face".
+Taking on his philosophy is Ruth Nankanja a sickle cell warrior, mother, teacher and Hero.

 Our sickle cell disease